 PAGES YOU NEED TO MAKE YOU WEBSITE LEGAL

 A few pages that you want to consider to make your website legal are:

 - Terms and Conditions

 There are other legal forms that you may need depending on what you offer and your website.
-If you plan on working with a VA (Virtual assistant for example you will want a contract agreement.
-You may want to have sponsored posts (great way to make some extra cash), in which case you will need a sponsored post contract.
+If you plan on working with a VA (Virtual assistant, for example, you will want a contract agreement.
+You may want to have sponsored posts (a great way to make some extra cash), in which case you will need a sponsored post contract.

 You cannot set up LLC in Canada but if in States or anywhere else you may require a document for that as well and can access that from a lawyer and even purchase a template on-line.
 The key is making sure you are getting templates from a reputable lawyer that knows what they are doing.

 RELATED INFORMATION THAT YOU MAY FIND USEFUL: How To Become An Online Health Coach

 DOES EVERYONE NEED LEGAL PAGES?